Silberdrachi/MelvorIdleScripts/README.md

 ## MelvorIdleChangeMode

 Adds a button to the end of the settings menu allowing a user to change their gamemode at any time.
-Will cause it to go back to the character selection screen.
+Will cause it to go back to the character selection.screen.

+## MelvorIdleCIIHelper

+Adds a button to the combat UI to allow the user to copy the current settings in a URL form to CII.
+Letting the user avoid entering data.

+## MelvorIdleAutoeat

+Autoeats if attack will kill player, changes food if required.